autogluon/autogluon/docs/tutorials/course/core.md

 print(i)
 ```

-We can also make them inside a nested space:
+We can also put a searchable space inside a nested space:

 ```{.python .input}
 j = ag.space.Dict(